GabeScott/standard-works-vault/General Conference/1978 April - Response to the Call.md

 # Response to the Call

-*By Rex C. Reeve - Of the First Quorum of the Seventy*
+By Elder Rex C. Reeve - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1978 General Conference*